DaRiv94/fgr_dynamic_auth/README.md

  This should output your *.env* file which should contain your FGRCONFIG base64 encoded Key value pair, along with the PORT and NODE_ENV key value pairs if they were specified in your config.json.
  *NOTE*: If there was already an existing *.env* file, this command will output *0_copy.env* and then if that exists it will put put *1_copy.env* and so on..

- If you want to want to overwrite an existing .env file with a new .env file, you can add the argument `overwrite` to the create config commmand.
+ If you want to overwrite an existing *.env* file with a new *.env* file, you can add the argument `overwrite` to the create config commmand.

  ### 3. Then start the auth microservice!
 ```